 Forged in Ancient Rome

-The area of Split-Dalmatia region was settled long before the Roman Empire, but after the construction of the residential palace for emperor Diocletian, the region started to expand economically and in population.
+The area of the Split-Dalmatia region was settled long before the Roman Empire, but after the construction of the residential palace for emperor Diocletian, the region started to expand economically and in population.
 In its long history, Dalmatia was an important cultural and transit point for ages, and you can see that easily thanks to the well-preserved historical cities, palaces, and monuments.
 Today, most of these historical sites are protected by UNESCO.

 Is the Split-Dalmatia region easy to travel around?